 3. Cut Down on Sugary Drinks

-Be it soda, sports drinks, or even that morning breakfast orange juice; cut down on these drinks too and rather help your kids developing a habit of drinking more of water.
+Be it soda, sports drinks, or even that morning breakfast orange juice, cut down on these drinks and help your kids develop a habit of drinking more of water.

 4. Do Not Rely on Healthy Alternatives